 Exploring ways to make water bills cheaper

 On Jan.
-17, a consultant discussed how the city could adjust its rate structure so residents who use less water could save money.
+17, a consultant discussed how the city could adjust its rate structure to save residents money who use less water.

-Currently, water bills for St. Cloud average 30 to 40 percent more a month than Kissimmee residents who receive service through Toho Water Authority, according to Andy Woodcock, a consultant from Tetra Tech, an engineering services company, who said if the city wants to charge people who use less water less money, they need to make it up from higher consumers.
+Currently, water bills for St. Cloud residents average about 30 to 40 percent more a month than Kissimmee residents who receive service through Toho Water Authority, according to Andy Woodcock, a consultant from Tetra Tech.

-Savings could be anywhere from $1.53 to just over $3 for residents using 3,000 gallons of water or less per month, Woodcock said Jan.
-17. But St. Cloud would need to recoup about $600,000 a year from higher-use customers.
+Savings could be anywhere from $1.53 to just over $3 for residents using 3,000 gallon of water or less per month, Woodcock said Jan.
+17. But the city would need to recoup about $600,000 a year from higher-use customers.